cNorspang/ASTEPWikiBak/services/python-template.md

 This is a template for building a microservice compatible with the aSTEP infrastructure, in which it has implemented the starting points following the RFCs approved by aSTEP.

 Currently, many of the RFCs are not properly documented or have confusing explanations.
 As such, this template tries to be as close to the idea behind the RFCs, but some work would be needed to make them fully compatible.
+## Where to get this template
+The Python TNM Template can be found at Gitlab: https://daisy-git.cs.aau.dk/astep-2021/pythontemplateservice

 ## How to use
 To use this service, simply clone it onto your local computer.
 Then either remove the (typically hidden) `.git` file, or copy paste the code into a new folder (without the `.git` file), and create a new repository on GitLab to push the code to.